Skip to content

 Multi-Profile Applications

-A single Agentrail host can expose multiple hosted profiles.
+A single Agentrail host can expose multiple profiles.

 Common reasons to do this: